jedtoner/property_price_predictor/README.md

 ## Usage
 - Run the `property_data.ipynb` notebook to load, clean, and enrich the data.
-- Run the `property_model.Rmd` file to build and evaluate the models.
+- Run the `property_model.Rmd` file to build and evaluate the models OR view `property_model_knitted.pdf` to view code and output